STEFFIJOHNBRITTO/Advanced-C-Lab-Manual/module 11.md

-EXP NO:24 C PROGRAM PRINT THE SUM OF THE INTEGERS IN THE ARRAY.
+# EXP NO:24 C PROGRAM PRINT THE SUM OF THE INTEGERS IN THE ARRAY.
 Aim:
 To write a C program print the sum of the integers in the array.

 Algorithm:
 1. Declare a variable n to store the number of integers.
-2. Use scanf to take an integer n as input.
+2. Use scanf to take an integer s as input.
-3. Declare an array a of size n to store the integers.
+3. Declare an array a of size s to store the integers.
 4. Declare a variable sum and initialize it to zero.
 5. Use a for loop to iterate n times:
 6. Use scanf to input each integer and add it to the sum.